markofdao/markofdao.github.io/portfolio.md

 This is a list of my best work from companies I've worked with.
 It includes technical writing and front-end development samples.
 All of the files provided below are listed on my [GitHub](https://github.com/markofdao/markofdao.github.io/tree/master/assets/files/portfolio).

 ### Seamless (2022)
-[Seamless](https://twitter.com/seamlessguild) is a micro play & earn guild aimed to help players create extra income while having fun.
-This is my personal project that I manage.
+[Seamless](https://twitter.com/seamlessguild) is a micro play & earn guild aimed to help gamers create extra income while having fun.
+It's a personal project I manage on the side.

 #### Tutorials
 - [A Complete Security Guide for Play-to-Earn Scholars]({{ site.baseurl }}{% link /assets/files/portfolio/seamless/tutorials/security-for-p2e.pdf %})